wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-hpcpack-cluster-node-manage.md

 * **ServiceName** - Name of the cloud service that new compute node VMs will be added to.

-* **ImageName** - Azure VM image name, which can be obtained through the Azure Management Portal or Azure PowerShell cmdlet **Get-AzureVMImage**.
+* **ImageName** - Azure VM image name, which can be obtained through the Azure classic portal or Azure PowerShell cmdlet **Get-AzureVMImage**.
 The image must meet the following requirements:

     1. A Windows operating system must be installed.